 });

-If modules needs to have input, you can export a builder to configure it first, and this will look like:
+If modules need to have input, you can export a builder to configure them first.
+This will look like:

 const cats = createCatsFinder({ color: "orange" });